apptainer/apptainer/INSTALL.md

 As of this writing there is a patch pending to the squashfuse project to add multithreading support that significantly improves performance for applications that access a lot of small files from many cores at once.
+There's also another `squashfuse_ll` patch for supporting options to make files appear to be owned by the user
+(the same options that exist in `squashfuse`).

 First, make sure that additional required packages are installed.
 On Debian: